 To compare with the mobility indexes reported in the World Bank’s analysis using GDIM, the data is filtered by selecting parents’ education as the maximum level (the most robust measure), children’s education as all (gender-neutral), and the 1980s cohort (the latest available).
 Absolute and relative mobility in GDIM are presented in Figure 4.
 There is a significant gap in interpretation between absolute mobility (CAT, which captures upward trends) and relative mobility (1-BETA, which reflects social fluidity).
 For example, in the case of South Sudan, relative mobility is relatively high, comparable to upper-middle-income countries like Thailand and Malaysia.
 However, South Sudan has the lowest absolute mobility, whereas Thailand and Malaysia rank among the highest in absolute mobility.
 While Van der Weide et al. (2024) "refrain from using the terms absolute and relative," treating them interchangeably under the single term "social mobility" should be reconsidered.
 Measures of absolute mobility, such as CAT and MIX, are often categorized as social mobility, but in reality, they assess social progress (albeit imperfectly) with a focus on upward trends.
 In contrast, measures of relative mobility, such as 1-COR and 1-BETA, are also framed as social mobility, but they actually capture social fluidity, which aligns more closely with concepts like entropy.
 While both social progress and social fluidity can be interpreted in terms of equality of opportunity, social progress is inherently directional.

-New global rankings.
 From GDIM, we calculate the progress gap as outlined in Section 3.
 The data cleaning process ensures that each transition matrix sums to 1, as the original GDIM data is set such that the total share of all children with the same family background equals 1, P5i=1 Pr[Rc = i|Rp] = 1.
 Figure 6 visually ranks countries based on our progress gap index and groups them into three equal-sized categories.
 Each bar represents a country, colored according to its region, allowing for regional comparisons of progress.
 The chart also includes three key mobility measures represented by different symbols: absolute mobility CAT (blue squares), relative mobility 1-BETA (red circles), and a progressive measure MIX (green triangles).
 The full details are shown in the Appendix 1.
 According to our progress gap index, South Korea and Taiwan are the most progressive economies, linked to their exceptional economic development (Morris, 1996), while the Central African Republic and Zambia rank the lowest.
 To provide a clearer regional distribution, we present the progress gap index on a global map (see Figure 7).
 The results indicate that Africa and South Asia are less progressive, whereas most developed countries show higher progressiveness.
 Interestingly, Latin America demonstrates progress in education, but this does not translate into economic development.
 This can be explained by the mismatch between education and labor market outcomes in the region, as discussed by Bassi et al. (2012).